eKuG/nodejs-baggage-otel/Readme.md

+## You can use it with the `baggage` keyword.
+It is just for example

 `Run this using OTEL_EXPORTER_OTLP_HEADERS="signoz-access-token=<SIGNOZ_INGESTION_KEY>" node --require ./tracing.js app.js`

 I would also recommend you to change the url according to your own service endpoint